-*- coding: utf-8 -*-

 """

-if __LOADED_CANA__:
+if not __LOADED_CANA__:

-return sum(self.get_edge_effectiveness())
+return float(sum(self.get_edge_effectiveness()))